 Under current legislation, gun owners who do not hold an NYCPL may only lawfully transport their weapons between their homes and a city-approved shooting club or gun range.
 The nation’s largest metropolis contains only seven such establishments.
 The plaintiffs, New York State Rifle & Pistol Association, seek to expand this provision to include transportation to shooting ranges outside of the city.
 The proposed amendment would also allow lawful transport to a resident’s second home outside of the five New York City boroughs.

-Opponents of the move claim that having at least one certified gun range within each borough offers sufficient access to all.
+Opponents of the move claim having at least one certified gun range within each borough offers sufficient access.
 Critics fear that relaxing transport restrictions will provide unlawful carriers with a convenient excuse (namely, if someone is caught with a firearm, he or she can simply claim to be transporting it to a range).

 In 2018, The 2nd U.S. Circuit Court of Appeals ruled that the transportation restrictions do not infringe on the Second Amendment rights of NYC residents.
 New York State Rifle & Pistol Association v.
 New York will be the first gun law case adjudicated by the U.S. Supreme Court in nearly a decade.
 Supporters are hopeful that recently appointed conservative Justices Neil Gorsuch and Brett Kavanaugh will help overturn the incumbent legislation when it reaches the higher court.